AaronGullickson/labs-wrangling-programming/README.md

 The purpose of this first assignment is just to familiarize yourself with the git approach to version control and to get your local repository set up for future assignments.
 You should follow these steps.

-1. Clone the git repository to your own computer.
-See instructions below.
+1. Clone the repository to your local machine through RStudio by creating an R project.
+2. Commit the *.Rproj file that you just made with the commit message "Create R project"
-2. Change the lines that says "Your Name Here" on both the `read_raw_data.R` and `organize_data.R` script to your name.
+3. Change "Your Name Here" to your name in the following documents:
-3. Commit the changes from the two files changed in (2) above as well as the Rproj file created when you set up a project in RStudio to your local repository.
-4. Push these changes back to the origin repository on GitHub.
-5. Open a new issue in your GitHub repository and write a comment including @AaronGullickson indicating that you have completed the assignment.
+    * read_raw_data.R
+    * organize_data.R
+    * analysis.R
+    * report.Rmd
+4. Commit the name changes you just made with the commit message "Change researcher name"
+5. Open and source the "check_packages.R" script.
+This will install required libraries and a tex package.
+It may take a little time the first time you run it.
+5. Go to your repository on the GitHub classroom page.
+Confirm that the commits you made are showing here.
+If so, use the Issues tab in your repository to start a new issue entitled "Using Git Lab Assignment Ready" and mention me with @AaronGullickson in the body of the message.

 ### Cloning the Repository